 1. Too much light in your bedroom – Humans sleep at night for a reason.
-During sleep, your body produces a hormone called melatonin, which makes you feel sleepy and lowers your body temperature for more comfortable sleep.
-Whether its sunlight, a bright alarm clock or your smart phone beside your bed – too much light is a problem.
+During sleep, your body produces a hormone called melatonin, which makes you feel sleepy and lowers your body temperature for a more comfortable sleep.
+Whether its sunlight, a bright alarm clock or your smartphone beside your bed – too much light is a problem.

 - Fast fix: Invest in blackout drapes or blinds and make your bedroom an electronic-free zone.

 2. Too warm in your bedroom – Ever tried to sleep on a hot summer night?
 Our bodies naturally cool as we sleep and when our internal thermostat overheats, it goes against that cooling down process.
 Temperature can be the difference between restful, deep sleep and a fitful night that leaves you tired the next day.

 - Fast fix: Crack open your window or place a fan beside your bed.
 Just be sure the fan’s not pointed directly at you – being too cold can affect sleep just as much as being too warm.

 3. Too much exercise too late in the day – This one is controversial.
 Rule of thumb has always been to exercise earlier in the day and leave your evenings to wind down and relax.
 But any exercise is better than none, for sleep and health, according to USAToday.com.
 “We have very busy lives now.
 For a lot of people, the evening is the most convenient time.”

 - Fast fix: Shuffle your schedule and play around with the timing, intensity, and type of workout to see what feels right for you and your sleep health.